Medical Alert vs. Medical Guardian: Full Comparison for 2024

 If you’re on a budget, Medical Alert might be a better option since it’s less expensive.
 Medical Alert offers plans starting at $5–$10 less per month than Medical Guardian, a one-year prepayment discount, and no equipment fees.

-In our Reviews Team’s survey, more than 35% of respondents said their medical alert system wearable didn’t look attractive.
+In our survey, more than 35% of respondents said their medical alert system wearable didn’t look attractive.
 If you’re concerned about the way a medical alert device will look on you, Medical Guardian might be the better option—it offers a jewelry accessory line to conceal its wearable necklace device.

 Frequently asked questions